sage-code/maj/alphabet.md

 * New York, Chicago or Washington are acceptable names in Maj.
 * France is accepted but "française" should be translated to "franchez"

-**K**
-* can be replaced by /c/.
-The only exception is in "ch".
+** Rarely used

 **W**
-* instead of W we use "U" for example: Wisky is written Uiscy.
+* can be present only at beginning of words: for example: "whiskey".
+* inside or at end of words we always use "u" follow by "i" or "e".

 **Q**
+* is very different from Latin alphabet.
+I is pronounced "G" like in English "get".
+* original "qu" is writthen "ku" in Maj.
+So "ke" is pronounced "que?" = "what?"

+**note:**

-Is not found in other modern alphabets:
+Q is not present in following alphabets:

 * Cornish, Estonian, Icelandic,
 * Irish, Latvian, Lithuanian,